How to Build a Pallet Adirondack Chair

 Lay down the pieces you cut above for the back slat.
 Use a board along their bottom edges to get them perfectly aligned.
 Make sure to line up the larger pieces to the middle and shorter by the edge of the backrest if you have variances in board size.

 If you chose to taper these boards, place the thin portions at the bottom so the back fans out to be wider at the top.
 You may have to flop the boards around until the design fits just right, but it will.

-Now, using a pencil, mark an arch to the middle from both sides and try to make them symmetrical.
+Now, using any types of pencils, mark an arch to the middle from both sides and try to make them symmetrical.
 Measure it accurately and get both the arches equal.
 You're drawing the circumference of a really big circle, so you can use a piece of string at the bottom of the board to swing your pencil across in one smooth motion.

 After measuring and drawing the arches, mark each board with numbers from left to right so you know which one goes where at the time of the assembly.
 Now you can cut the fan tail out one board at a time.
-After assembly you may want to run over the top of them with a sander to make them perfectly smooth.
+After assembly you may want to run over the top of them with any types of sanders you have access to in order to make them perfectly smooth.